 If a criteria-based sharing rule references a field from a licensed managed package whose license has expired, (expired) is appended to the label of the field.
-The field label is displayed in the field dropdown list on the rule's definition page in Setup.
+The field label appears in the field dropdown list on the rule's definition page in Setup.
 Criteria-based sharing rules that reference expired fields aren't recalculated, and new records aren't shared based on those rules.
-However, the sharing of existing records prior to the package's expiration is preserved.
+But the sharing of existing records before the package's expiration is preserved.